Beautiful Grand Place in Brussels

 Views for days...

 I highly recommend purchasing your Atomium ticket ahead of time to avoid the potentially long wait.
-I only wish I had purchased it before!
-It would have saved a lot of time…
+I only wish I had purchased it before as it would have saved a lot of time…

 Location: Place de l’Atomium / Atomiumplein 1.
 The Atomium is a little further out of the city center of Brussels so the easiest way to get there is via the metro.
 Coming from the city center, take the 6 line to the Heizel/ Heysel station.

 Hours: Open daily from 10 am to 6 pm.
-There could be closures for maintenance during the winter, so check ahead in case you are visiting then.
+There could be closures for maintenance during the winter, so check ahead prior to your visit.

-I have never been a big comic book fan but I had heard that Belgium has a rich history in comics.
+I have never been a huge comic book fan, but I had heard that Belgium has a rich history in comics.

 So, with my interest piqued, I decided to visit the Belgian Comic Strip Center.
-And I am so glad that I did!
-Plus, it just happened to be raining and well I wanted to do something fun inside.
+And I am so glad that I did as it is one of the coolest things to do in Brussels!

 I mentioned previously that the Old England Building is an example of Art Nouveau architecture and so is the building of the Comic Book Museum (built in 1906).